paulross/PythonExtensionPatterns/doc/sphinx/source/cpp_and_placement_new.rst

 - Reports on ``stdout`` construction and destruction events.
 - Allocates an in-memory buffer of 256MB so that the memory usage, and any leaks, will show up in the process RSS.

-We are gpoing to create a Python extension that has a Python class that contains the C++ ``Verbose`` objects in two
+We are going to create a Python extension that has a Python class that contains the C++ ``Verbose`` objects in two
 ways:

 - Directly.